Jack Robinson (songwriter): Life and career

-Robinson is currently working with English theatrical producer Julie Clare on a musical comedy.
+Robinson is currently working with the English theatrical producer Julie Clare on a musical comedy.
 Robinson wrote the original libretto and lyrics.
-Clare has contributed to the rewrite for the British stage and will produce the musical "Walking The Dogs" in the coming year.
+Clare has contributed to the rewrite for the British stage and will produce the musical, Walking The Dogs.

 Robinson has two children, David, a lawyer and amateur pianist in Los Angeles, and Rachel, a piano teacher (and former lawyer) in Paris.
 He is married to Catherine Tchakotine and lives in Paris and Normandy.